-Mr. Barlow then came to call them in to read, and told Tommy, that, as he had been talking so much about good-nature to animals, he had looked him out a very pretty story upon the subject, and begged that he would read it well.
-"That I will," said Tommy; "for I begin to like reading extremely: and I think that I am happier too since I learned it; for now I can always divert myself."
-"Indeed," answered Mr. Barlow, "most people find it so.
-When any one can read, he will not find the knowledge any burden to him; and it is his own fault if he is not constantly amused.
-This is an advantage, Tommy, which a gentleman, since you are so fond of the word, may more particularly enjoy, because he has so much time at his own disposal.
-And it is much better that he should distinguish himself by having more knowledge and improven and ment than others, than by fine clothes, or any such trifles, which any one may have that can purchase feet them, as well as himself."
-Tommy then read, with a clear and distinct voice, the following story of The a you Good-natured little Boy.
+told Tommy that, as he had been talking so much about good-nature to animals, he had looked him out a very pretty story upon the subject, and begged that he would read it well.
+"That I will," said Tommy: "for I begin to like reading extremely: and I think that I am happier too since I learned it, for now I can always divert myself."
+"Indeed," answered Mr Barlow, "most people find it so.
+When any one can read he will not find the knowledge any burthen to him, and it is his own fault if he is not constantly amused.
+This is an advantage, Tommy, which a gentleman, since you are so fond of the word, may more particularly enjoy, because he has so much time at his own disposal; and it is much better that he should distinguish himself by having more knowledge and improvement than others, than by fine clothes, or any such trifles, which any one may have that can purchase them as well as himself."

+Tommy then read, with a clear and distinct voice, the following story of